Bewond/fluido/README.md

 );
 ```

-Use the `other` parameter to specify a value in case there is no **lower non-null value** for a breakpoint.

 This can be very useful when used with Flutter's [Flex](https://api.flutter.dev/flutter/widgets/Flex-class.html) widget to display items in row or column depending on size:

 ```dart